torchbox/wagtail-bynder/README.md

 WARNING: It's important to get this right, because if the specified derivative is NOT present in the response for an image for any reason, the ORIGINAL will be downloaded - which will lead to slow chooser response times and higher memory usage when generating renditions.

+### `BYNDER_MAX_DOCUMENT_FILE_SIZE`

+Example: `10485760`

+Default: `5242880`

+The maximum acceptable file size (in Bytes) when downloading a 'Document' asset from Bynder.
+This is safety measure to protect projects against memory spikes when file contents is loaded into memory, and can be tweaked on a project/environment basis to reflect:

+- How much RAM is available in the host infrastructure
+- How large the documents are that editors want to feature in content
+- Whether you are doing anything particularly memory intensive with document files in your project (e.g. text/content analysis)

+### `BYNDER_MAX_IMAGE_FILE_SIZE`

+Example: `10485760`

+Default: `5242880`

+The maximum acceptable file size (in Bytes) when downloading an 'Image' asset from Bynder.
+This is safety measure to protect projects against memory spikes when file contents is loaded into memory.

+This setting is provided separately to `BYNDER_MAX_DOCUMENT_FILE_SIZE`, because it often needs to be set to a lower value, even if enough RAM is available to hold the orignal file in memory.
+This is because server-size image libraries have to understand the individual pixel values of the image, which often requires much more memory than that of the original contents.

+As with `BYNDER_MAX_DOCUMENT_FILE_SIZE`, this can be tweaked for individual projects/environments to reflect how much RAM is available in the host infrastructure.

 ### `BYNDER_VIDEO_MODEL`